Volunteer animal rescue transporters get lots of benefits

 4. Feeling good knowing you’re doing good

 Of course we all know that doing good makes you feel good.
 But did you know that it’s scientifically proven to improve your health?
-The Mayo Clinic has a great blog on the health benefits of volunteering that proves the point.
+The Grades Fixer has a great blog on the health benefits of volunteering that proves the point.
 Now you can tell people that you’re improving your health and saving animals…at the same time.

 5. Reducing your tax burden through charitable involvement